superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 										 (Total number of claims in the generated answer)
 ```

-and uses context and answer fields from .
+and uses context and answer fields.

 - [Answer relevancy](https://docs.ragas.io/en/latest/concepts/metrics/answer_relevance.html) - Answer relevance of an answer is based on direct alignment with the original question, not factuality.
 The assessment penalizes incomplete or redundant responses using cosine similarity with questions generated from the answer to gauge alignment with the original question.
 This metric essentially is expected to range between 0 and 1 although due to the nature of cosine similarity it can be expected in the range of -1 to 1.
-  This metric is computed using the question, the context and the answer.
+  This metric is computed using the question, the context and the answer from the evaluation dataset.

 - [Context recall](https://docs.ragas.io/en/latest/concepts/metrics/context_recall.html) - It is computed based on the ground truth and the retrieved context.
 The values range between 0 and 1, with higher values indicating better performance.
 To accurately estimate context recall from the ground truth answer, each sentence in the ground truth answer is analyzed to determine if it aligns with the retrieved context or not.
 It is calculated as :